 He has contributed articles to the following legal textbooks: Prohibited Debt Collection Practices in British Columbia (Commercial Debt Collection in Canada: A Legal Handbook); Limitations in Judgment Claims in British Columbia (Statute of Limitations in International Commercial Claims); Enforcement of Foreign Judgments in British Columbia (Enforcement of Foreign Judgments).

 Chuck is an occasional guest lecturer at Vancouver Island University, has lectured for the Law Society of British Columbia at the Professional Legal Training Course (Personal Property Security Act) and has also lectured at continuing education seminars for the Canadian Bar Association (BC Branch) and the Trial Lawyers Association of British Columbia.
 Mr. Blanaru authored a report for the Trial Lawyers Association of British Columbia on the reforms required in British Columbia respecting claims resulting from fatal accidents (Family Compensation Act).

 Mr. Blanaru has appeared on television and radio to discuss No-Fault Automobile Insurance.
 He was a media contact on behalf of the Coalition Against No-Fault Insurance and has written extensively in the area of automobile insurance.

-Chuck enjoys golf, hiking and running and he follows the Winnipeg Jets.
+Chuck enjoys golf and hiking and he follows the Winnipeg Jets.